- The CAEN Lab Software Environment (CLSE) for Linux currently uses 64-bit Red Hat Enterprise Linux (RHEL) 8, and runs the GNOME 3 user interface.

 A student’s files can be easily and safely stored in their CAEN Home Directory, which can be directly accessed from every computer running the CLSE.
 This allows a student to log in anywhere the CLSE is deployed, and immediately begin working.
 Data stored in CAEN Home Directories can also be accessed remotely, and is automatically backed up regularly.

 In addition, the Linux CLSE provides access for students to map their U-M Google Drive cloud storage for direct access.

 Security settings and best practices from information technology experts from across the University have been employed.
 The operating system and any applications that are vulnerable to attack are patched in a timely manner to mitigate vulnerabilities that could be used to compromise the system.

 Deployment and Management Infrastructure

-CLSE for Linux is managed by a Configuration Management system that is used to deploy, manage and monitor the host.
+Linux CLSE is managed by a Configuration Management system that is used to deploy, manage and monitor the host.
 The infrastructure leverages Red Hat Enterprise Linux’s native packaging system to manage software and uses a Configuration Management system to centralize system management.

 Updates & Upgrades

-The CLSE for Linux is updated every academic year to ensure that it is delivering the applications and features students need for their coursework.
+The Linux CLSE is updated every academic year to ensure that it is delivering the applications and features students need for their coursework.
 Along with the software revisions and upgrades, other changes are made to improve performance, support, and the overall user experience.